MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/create-run-advertisement.md

 ---
-title: "Create and run advertisements on a portal | MicrosoftDocs"
+title: Create and run advertisements on a portal
-description: "Instructions to create text or image-based advertisements and have them run in multiple placements throughout your site."
+description: Learn how to create text or image-based advertisements and have them run in multiple placements throughout your site.
 author: sandhangitmsft
 ms.service: powerapps
 ms.topic: conceptual